(review originally published Sept 15, updated since)

 I also hope with time that the edges of the leather will soften and get more comfortable as the first impression is it's a bit rough.

-Born & Bred are a UK based company and it's good to see one at last!
+Born & Bred are a UK based company and it's good to see another!
 Seems when it comes to leather camera straps and leather wrists straps that the US have most of the manufacturers.

 This is a solid leather camera wrist strap... actually so solid it comes with a lifetime warranty!
 Makes the £35 a pretty solid investment.